bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

     * #### Color Scheme
         The gloomy and cold colors of the Night's Watch have inspired me to use the below color palette which I made via [Coolors](https://coolors.co/).
         &nbsp;

         ![Color palette](./assets/tests/color-palette.png)
         &nbsp;

         According [Color Psychology](https://coschedule.com/blog/color-psychology-marketing#blue) blue is associated with trust, dependability which are in line with a lot of the themes detectable in Game of Thrones.
-Whereas [white](https://coschedule.com/blog/color-psychology-marketing#white) or whiter shades of blue usually create a sense of purity, peace and cleanliness.
-Whereas [black](https://coschedule.com/blog/color-psychology-marketing#black) conveys seriousness, control, independence but it can carry mystery or death, which are also recurring elements in the series.
+Whereas [white](https://coschedule.com/blog/color-psychology-marketing#white) or whiter shades of blue usually create a sense of purity, peace and cleanliness. on the other hand, [black](https://coschedule.com/blog/color-psychology-marketing#black) conveys seriousness, control, independence but it can carry the meaning of mystery or death, which are also recurring elements in the series.
         &nbsp;

         The color contrast checker gave very good ratings for using #091B2A as a background color while using #D7EDF3 as the text color.
         &nbsp;

         ![Contrast checker one](./assets/tests/contrast-checker-one.png) I intended to use this combination for the main page, pop-ups and instructions.
         &nbsp;

         I also liked the effect of using #BACFEO on buttons and juxaposing it with #081D3A when used as text color or on the footer.
         &nbsp;

         ![Contrast checker two](./assets/tests/contrast-checker-two.png)

     * ### Typography